strnglp/armageddon/README.md

 The only essential configuration required is inside `Login.tin`.
 Add your username and password there, or just delete those lines if you prefer to type them at login every time.

 ### Infobar (required)
-Once you have logged in for the first time type this command to setup the prompt and color settings these scripts require.
+Once you have logged in for the first time (see [Play](#play)) type this command to setup the prompt and color settings these scripts require.
 `InstallInfobar`

 ### Optional configuration